grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 Welcome to Grafana Cloud!
 Read on to learn about the newest changes to Grafana Cloud.

-## Better path to troubleshooting in Kubernetes Monitoring
+## Quicker path to troubleshooting in Kubernetes Monitoring

 <!-- Beverly Buchanan -->

 _Generally available in Grafana Cloud_

-To provide quicker identification and troubleshooting of issues, we have upgraded the Kubernetes Monitoring's interface, including:
+To provide faster identification and troubleshooting of issues, we have upgraded the Kubernetes Monitoring's interface, including:

 - The home page has been changed to show a [snapshot of issues](/docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/#see-the-issues-at-a-glance) that reach a specific threshold.